 Spring is the window.
 The midges haven't woken up yet, winter snow still caps the high peaks, and you'll have the trails largely to yourself.
 April is the sweet spot: sixteen hours of daylight, temperatures between 6 and 14 degrees, and the kind of variable weather that produces genuinely extraordinary light.

-Start with Coire Gabhail — the Lost Valley.
-Not actually a valley but a hanging coire, a high bowl trapped between ridges, invisible from below.
-The MacDonalds hid cattle here from raiding parties in the centuries before the massacre.
+Coire Gabhail — the Lost Valley — is not actually a valley but a hanging coire, a high bowl trapped between ridges, invisible from below.
+The MacDonalds hid cattle here from raiding parties in the centuries before the 1692 massacre.
 You can still see why.

 The trailhead is the Three Sisters Carpark at 56.6675°N, -5.0267°W. Free parking, a toilet block that works occasionally, no other facilities.
 Grid reference NN 171 567.
 The walk is 4km round trip with 300 metres of ascent, taking two and a half to three hours.